AdaCore/spark2014/docs/guidance/main.rst

 in flow analysis mode and checks and warnings are issued in case of nonconformance.
-To verify manually supplied data-dependency contracts, run GNATprove in flow analysis mode by selecting the :menuselection:`SPARK --> Examine File` menu, selecting the :guilabel:`flow` mode in the GPS panel, checking the :guilabel:`Do not report warnings` box, unchecking the :guilabel:`Report checks proved` box, and clicking :guilabel:`Execute`.
+To verify manually supplied data-dependency contracts, run GNATprove in flow analysis mode by selecting the :menuselection:`SPARK --> Examine File` menu, selecting the :guilabel:`flow` mode in the GNAT Studio panel, checking the :guilabel:`Do not report warnings` box, unchecking the :guilabel:`Report checks proved` box, and clicking :guilabel:`Execute`.